-Ge General methodological aspects Competences • Lectures: Description of the course contents and open discussion of concepts.
+General methodological aspects Competences Lectures: Description of the course contents and open discussion of concepts.
 The students have also to try to respond to the numerous questions posed by the instructors throughout the lecture.
-C1 to C8 - Term paper discussion: The papers will be discussed with the instructors with no presentations (as the instructors have read already the papers, the session will consist of just discussion on the content of the term papers, which, admittedly, cover many topics so the discussion could be broad C1 to C8 - Tutorial activities.
-Available according to the need of the student C1 to C8 Ou t-of-class activities Competences Ou • t-of-class activities Teaching resources require the active participation of the student.
+CG03, CE05, CE06 Term paper discussion: The papers will be discussed with the instructors with no presentations (as the instructors have read already the papers, the session will consist of just discussion on the content of the term papers, which, admittedly, cover many topics so the discussion could be broad CG03 Out-of-class activities Competences Personal work of the student.
+Teaching resources require the active participation of the student.
 In addition, the classroom activity should be complemented by the individual student work performed out of class.
 Both aspects are taken into account in the evaluation method.
-Competences C1 to C8 • Teaching resources require the active participation of the student.
-In addition, the classroom activity should be complemented by the individual student work performed out of class.
-Both aspects are taken
+CG03, CE05, CE06 Term task.
+Regulatory analysis of a power system chosen among a list of suggestions developed by the instructor.
+The student has to face her own research, in order to develop the ability to first investigate the current CG03 state of the regulation of a real case, and also to apply the critical skills acquired to build regulatory recommendations (40 hours).